• Follow Us:

 • Other studies point to compelling evidence for how quality relationships reinforce physical, mental, and emotional health.
 Regardless of age, who we hang out with may positively or negatively influence our behavior.
 For example, if we feel connected to individuals who like long bike rides on sunny afternoons followed by dinner and topical conversation on a restaurant patio, we’ll have a different psychological and physiological response than if we sat in a darkened bar surrounded by people who complain about their lives while they consume alcohol until late into the night.

-Form a Recovery Community
+How to Form a Recovery Community

 Strong social ties provide an integral support system.
 Too often, many people in recovery feel isolated, afraid, shameful, and conflicted.
 When you establish a network of compassionate individuals, you’re creating a recovery community.